Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Michael Porter Jr. included, take on the Miami Heat at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+Michael Porter Jr. and the rest of the Denver Nuggets face the Miami Heat in the NBA Playoffs on Sunday, at 8:00 PM ET.

-Below we will break down Porter's stats and trends, helping you make good selections on prop bets.
+In this article we will look at Porter's prop bets, using stats to help you make good picks.

 Michael Porter Jr. Prop Bets vs. the Heat